José María Queipo de Llano, 7th Count of Toreno

-José María Queipo de Llano y Ruiz de Saravia, 7th Count of Toreno, GE (25 November 1786 – 16 September 1843), was a nineteenth-century Spanish politician and historian, who was Prime Minister of Spain.
+José María Queipo de Llano y Ruiz de Saravia, 7th Count of Toreno, GE (25 November 1786 – 16 September 1843), was a Spanish politician and historian, who was Prime Minister of Spain.
 In Spain, he is simply known as Conde de Toreno.

 Life

-Toreno was born at Oviedo on the November 25, 1786.
+Toreno was born at Oviedo on 25 November 1786.
 His family was wealthy and belonged to the most ancient nobility of Asturias.
 His mother, Dorninga Ruiz de Saravia, owned property in the province of Cuenca.
 The son received a better education in classics, mathematics and modern languages than was usual at that time.
 The young viscount of Matarrosa, the title he bore in his fathers' lifetime, was introduced to the writings of Voltaire and Rousseau by the abbot of the Benedictine house of Montserrat in Madrid.
 He was present at Madrid when the city rose against the French occupation led by Marshal Murat on 2 May 1808, and took part in the struggle which was the beginning of the Peninsular War.

-From Madrid, he escaped to Asturias, and on May 30 he embarked in a Jersey privateer at Gijon, with other delegates, in order to ask for the help of England against the French.
+From Madrid, he escaped to Asturias, and on May 30 he embarked in a Jersey privateer at Gijón, with other delegates, in order to ask for the help of England against the French.
 The deputation was enthusiastically received in London.
 By December 30 he was back in Asturias, his father having died in the interval.
 During the Peninsular War, he saw some service in the first occupation of Asturias by the French, but he was mainly occupied by his duties as a member of the Cortes.
 In 1809, he was at Seville, where one of his uncles was a member of the central Junta.
 In the following year he was a leader of the party which compelled the Regency to summon the Cortes to which he was elected by Asturias early in 1811 though he was short several months of the legal age of twenty-five.
 His election was opposed by some of his own relatives who did not share his opinions, but it was ratified by the Cortes.